 In Ontario, initiating a divorce mandates that one of the spouses must have resided in the province for at least 12 months prior to filing.
 The basis for divorce is no fault, which primarily hinges on the assertion that there has been an irrevocable breakdown of the marital relationship.
 The most frequently claimed justification for this breakdown is a separation lasting no less than one year.
 Any attempts at reconciliation may halt this period if both parties choose to cohabit once more temporarily.

-Tackling issues such as property division and child custody often requires legal counsel due to their complexity when going through a divorce process.
+Tackling issues such as property division, child custody, and financial obligations like spousal support and child support often requires legal counsel from a skilled family lawyer.
 To begin proceedings with a simple application for divorce in Ontario courts, there’s an associated cost of $224.
 After being issued by a judge, the actual dissolution takes place following 30 days from the signing date of said order – thus legally dissolving the marriage after these accumulated 31 days past issuance.

-To properly comprehend how divorces operate within Ontario’s jurisdiction involves recognizing these key aspects before delving into various categories and specific nuances attributed to different types of divorces available therein.
+To properly comprehend how divorces operate within Ontario’s jurisdiction, recognizing these key aspects before delving into various categories and specific nuances attributed to different types of divorces is essential.

 What is an Uncontested Divorce?

-In an uncontested divorce, both parties reach a mutual agreement on every aspect of the divorce terms, including critical elements like child custody arrangements and how property is to be divided.
-This concord allows for such divorces to proceed more efficiently and swiftly with their contested counterparts.
+In an uncontested divorce, both parties reach a mutual agreement on every aspect of the divorce terms, including critical elements like child custody arrangements, child support, spousal support, and division of assets.
+This agreement allows for such divorces to proceed more efficiently and swiftly compared to their contested counterparts.

 What is a Contested Divorce?

-A contested divorce occurs when the parties involved are unable to reach a consensus on their separation terms, leading them to seek resolution through judicial intervention for disputes such as child custody, asset division, and spousal support.
+A contested divorce occurs when the parties involved are unable to reach a consensus on their separation terms, leading them to seek resolution through judicial intervention for disputes such as child custody, spousal support, asset division, and child support.
 This scenario demands legal action to achieve an equitable outcome.

 Although it’s possible for some of these contested divorces to find resolution via negotiations outside of courtrooms, often they necessitate several appearances before a judge along with substantial legal paperwork.
 The duration and emotional strain can be significant in this process since decisions have to be made by the court in lieu of mutual agreement between the separating spouses.